liusida/ComfyUI-Login/README.md

 2. Use the [ComfyUI-Manager](https://github.com/ltdrdata/ComfyUI-Manager) to uninstall it.
 (Sorry, I haven't submitted to ComfyUI-Manager yet...)

+## Use REST API calls?

+ComfyUI-Login also protects the server from unauthorized API calls.
+Please add an additional argument `token` to your request to validate the call.

+You'll find your token in your console (command line window) if you've set your password.

+An example can be found in `./script_examples/websockets_api_example.py`.

 ## HTTPS?
 No, there's no HTTPS still.